sibartlett/RavenDB.Client.Spatial/readme.md

 #### License

-Geo is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.
+RavenDB.Client.Spatial is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.